araavp/instacart-delivery-slot-finder/README.md

 # instacart-delivery-slot-finder
-Mac Script that notifies you once a delivery slot in available on Instacart
+Mac Script that notifies you once a delivery slot is available on Instacart

 # Message
 Latest Version: 4/13/20 10:40 PM PST.
 Please download again to get the latest update.